17 Amazing Things to do in Montreal with Kids [All seasons]

 When its completely frozen outside, warm up and enjoy the fascinating spaces of the Biodôme.
 Meet some penguins while you stay warm, and watch your children be filled with wonder as they all kinds of different species!

 Want an activity that’ll keep you moving?
 Skate around the beautiful old port!
 Don’t have skates?
 You can even rent your skates at the rink.
 They keep this rink in top shape, and its location provides tons of after-skating activities.
-Check out our article here:
+Click here for more information.

 Saturday mornings this winter are not for sitting in front of the TV watching cartoons!
 Not anymore!
-Throughout February and March, the Centaur Theatre is putting on various kid’s shows that the whole family can enjoy.
+Twice a month, the Centaur Theatre is puts on various kid’s shows that the whole family can enjoy.
 Take a look at their schedule for dates and details.

 Discover the sailors that ventured the St. Lawrence River in the days of the New France, and embark on an adventure that takes place on a privateer ship—The Iberville!
 Aimed for children aged 6 to 12, this journey tests both their physical and intellectual skills all while letting them live out their wildest dreams.